rust-lang/book/second-edition/src/ch10-02-traits.md

 function that works on any generic type that implements the `PartialOrd` and `Copy` traits</span>

-If we don't want to restrict our `largest` function to only types that implement the `Copy` trait, we could specify that `T` has the trait bound `Clone` instead of `Copy` and clone each value in the slice when we want the `largest` function to have ownership.
-Using the `clone` function means we're potentially making more heap allocations, though, and heap allocations can be slow if we're working with large amounts of data.
+If we don’t want to restrict our `largest` function to only types that implement the `Copy` trait, we could specify that `T` has the trait bound `Clone` instead of `Copy` and clone each value in the slice when we want the `largest` function to have ownership.
+Using the `clone` function means we’re potentially making more heap allocations, though, and heap allocations can be slow if we’re working with large amounts of data.
 Another way we could implement `largest` is for the function to return a reference to a `T` value in the slice.
-If we change the return type to be `&T` instead of `T` and change the body of the function to return a reference, we wouldn't need either the `Clone` or `Copy` trait bounds and we wouldn't be doing any heap allocations.
+If we change the return type to be `&T` instead of `T` and change the body of the function to return a reference, we wouldn’t need either the `Clone` or `Copy` trait bounds and we wouldn’t be doing any heap allocations.
 Try implementing these alternate solutions on your own!

 Traits and trait bounds let us write code that uses generic type parameters in order to reduce duplication, but still specify to the compiler exactly what behavior our code needs the generic type to have.
-Because we've given the trait bound information to the compiler, it can check that all the concrete types used with our code provide the right behavior.
-In dynamically typed languages, if we tried to call a method on a type that the type didn't implement, we'd get an error at runtime.
-Rust moves these errors to compile time so that we're forced to fix the problems before our code is even able to run.
-Additionally, we don't have to write code that checks for behavior at runtime since we've already checked at compile time, which improves performance compared to other languages without having to give up the flexibility of generics.
+Because we’ve given the trait bound information to the compiler, it can check that all the concrete types used with our code provide the right behavior.
+In dynamically typed languages, if we tried to call a method on a type that the type didn’t implement, we’d get an error at runtime.
+Rust moves these errors to compile time so that we’re forced to fix the problems before our code is even able to run.
+Additionally, we don’t have to write code that checks for behavior at runtime since we’ve already checked at compile time, which improves performance compared to other languages without having to give up the flexibility of generics.

-There's another kind of generics that we've been using without even realizing it called *lifetimes*.
+There’s another kind of generics that we’ve been using without even realizing it called *lifetimes*.
 Rather than helping us ensure that a type has the behavior we need it to have, lifetimes help us ensure that references are valid as long as we need them to be.
-Let's learn how lifetimes do that.
+Let’s learn how lifetimes do that.